Amylopectin: Metabolism

 Both the formation and degradation of amylopectin is important to the metabolic processes of organisms.
 Amylopectin is one of the two dominant components of starch, and starch is a successful storage molecule for energy.
 Because of this, it is synthesized and broken down in most plants and cyanobacteria.
 In fact, amylopectin seems to rival glycogen, the energy storage molecule in animals, because it is able to store more glucose units and henceforth more energy.

-The synthesis of amylopectin depends on the combined efforts of four different enzymes.
-These four different enzymes are:
+The synthesis of amylopectin depends on the combined efforts of four different enzymes: